What Is Microblogging & Why Should You Do It?

 It Allows You to Tell a Better Story

 Through microblogging, your audience can gain a much better understanding of what your brand is about than they can from reading articles.
-The main purpose of microblogging is it keeps users on the social media platform.
-They’re more inclined to read the longer caption because they don’t’ need to leave the app.
+The main purpose of microblogging is that it keeps users on the social media platform.
+They’re more inclined to read the longer caption because they don’t need to leave the app.

 It Drives Engagement

-Microblogs are much more engaging because they provide value beyond what traditional social media posts offer, while still being easy to digest.
+Microblogs are much more engaging because they provide value beyond what traditional social media posts offer while still being easy to digest.

 People tend to like, share, and comment more on these posts than they do on lengthier blog articles.
 This makes it a great way to extend your reach and drive engagement.

-Catch Your Audience Where They Are
+It Helps You Catch Your Audience Where They Are

 Microblogging was built for mobile use.
 It’s incredibly easy to pop on the Instagram app, for example, and check your updates (and people get addicted to doing just that).